 Organizations can conduct culture audits themselves or hire third-party services to audit them.
 In some businesses, leaders conduct audits every few years to ensure the workplace culture is positive.
 Some managers and business owners may choose to conduct culture audits after major company changes, such as a merger or change in management.

-The final written report of a culture audit gives you an overview of your company’s culture by looking at the following concepts.
+The final written report of a culture audit provides an overview of your company’s culture by looking at the following:

 - Leadership styles

 - Company policies and processes

 - Employee programs, such as employee resource groups or social groups organized by the company

 Why Conduct a Culture Audit?

 Research shows how important company culture is to the success of a business.
 In fact,89% of highly engaged employees claim the culture in their organization is positive.
 Additionally, companies with good corporate culture report 4X higher revenues!

 A culture audit can make your culture clear.
 Keeping company culture at the forefront of everything your company does helps integrate the concept into your business.
 That way, every employee feels like a part of the time, no matter where they’re working.